sayannath/ConvMixer-TensorFlow/README.md

 pip install -q tensorflow-addons
 ```

-Note: We are using TensorFlow-Addons for using the `AdamW` optimiser and `GeLU` activation function.
+Note: We are using TensorFlow-Addons for using the `AdamW` optimizer and `GeLU` activation function.

 ## Results